apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mysterious Bad Odour Prompts Space Station to Seal Off Module**
+**Emergency blackouts across Ukraine after 'massive' missile attack**

-You can read more about it [here](https://www.sciencealert.com/mysterious-bad-odour-prompts-space-station-to-seal-off-module).
+You can read more about it [here](https://www.bbc.com/news/articles/cwy15lp21l3o).

 ## Requirements
 - Python 3.8